paukertj/cwe-swat/shorts/2024-02-20_JPA_String-Concatenation-Benchmark-Dotnet-Versions.md

 ## `StringBuilder` with constant predefined capacity

-The last benchmark is similar to previous one but uses [overload with constant predefined capacity](https://learn.microsoft.com/en-us/dotnet/api/system.text.stringbuilder.-ctor?view=net-8.0#system-text-stringbuilder-ctor(system-int32)).
+The last benchmark is similar to previous one but uses [overload with constant predefined capacity](https://learn.microsoft.com/en-us/dotnet/api/system.text.stringbuilder.-ctor?view=net-8.0#system-text-stringbuilder-ctor(system-int32)), so this is the same benchmark like the previous but only with 512 characters allocation.
 ```
 [Benchmark]
 public string StringBuilderWithFixSize()